kosmos-industrie40/kosmos-ml-wrapper/templates/{{ cookiecutter.project_name_in_src }}/GET_STARTED.md

 You created this tool with the ml wrapper template.
 You will find your skeleton in [{{ cookiecutter.ml_tool_name }}.py](./src/{{ cookiecutter.project_name_in_src }}/{{ cookiecutter.ml_tool_name }}.py).

-We event provided a predefined CI for you.
+We even provided a predefined CI for you.
 This template has overwritten files if they already existed.